graphql-devise/graphql_devise/README.md

   - Find or create `Admin` model
   - Add `devise` modules to `Admin` model
   - Other changes that you can find [here](https://devise-token-auth.gitbook.io/devise-token-auth/config)
-- Add the following line to `config/routes.rb`
+- Add the route to `config/routes.rb`
   - `mount_graphql_devise_for 'Admin', at: 'api/auth'

 `Admin` could be any model name you are going to be using for authentication,